Student-Athletes Abroad is committed to actively

 Costa Rica: We work with organizations such as Special Olympics Costa Rica, where we integrate fully with this unique community and the children they serve.
-Five of our full-time staff in Costa Rica are native Costa Ricans who competed in Division 1 athletics.
+Our full-time staff in Costa Rica are native Costa Ricans who competed in Division 1 athletics.
 Most also played on the Costa Rica national teams and have strong local ties to the communities with which we work.

 South Africa Internship Page

 Spain: We coordinate with local organizations who either host the interns directly or work to place the interns in businesses and nonprofit agencies.They provide continual support throughout the program, sharing their expertise to educate our students on what it means to be an intern.
 They also guide them through studying, living, and working in another country.

 Internships for Academic Credit

 All internship locations utilize our internship syllabus, created by our Director of Academics